NRIs can now use UPI with their NRI Account and International Phone Number.

 The NPCI circular states that if the following requirements are met, NRE or NRO account holders with international mobile numbers may register and conduct transactions on UPI platforms:

-(1) Member banks shall ensure that NRE or NRO accounts are only permitted by the current FEMA regulations and compliance with the guidelines and instructions provided from time to time by the relevant regulatory departments of the RBI.
+(1) Member banks shall ensure that NRE or NRO accounts are only permitted by the current FEMA regulations and comply with the guidelines and instructions provided from time to time by the relevant regulatory departments of the RBI.

 (2) The remitter and beneficiary banks must guarantee that the relevant anti-money laundering/combating financing of terrorism checks and compliance validations are made as per the rules.